Top Banks in Norway

 In 2016, the group reported total assets of US$330 billion and total income of US$505 million.

 Founded in 2006, Storebrand Bank is headquartered in Lysaker.
 The commercial bank provides a broad range of retail banking products and services to individuals and corporate customers.
 Storebrand Bank is the 7th largest commercial bank in Norway with a market share of 0.91%.

-With around 2,000 employees, Storebrand is a public company listed on the Oslo Stock Exchange.
+With around 2,000 employees, Storebrand is a publicly-traded company listed on the Oslo Stock Exchange.
 As of 2016, the bank’s total assets were US$2.6 billion and operating income was US$28 million.

 The bank employs around 1,100 staff and operates in 55 locations across 45 municipalities in both Trondelag counties, More and Romsdal, and Sogn and Fjordane.
 It is one of the six owners of the SpareBank 1 Alliance.

 In 2016, the bank’s total assets amounted to US$17.5 billion and operating income reached US$250 million.

 Established in 1961, BN Bank is headquartered in Trondheim and is the 15th largest bank in Norway in terms of assets.
 It provides retail and corporate banking services.
 In the retail market, the bank offers competitive rates on savings products.
 In the corporate market, it provides niche expertise in real estate lending.
 It is one of the leading mortgage lenders in Norway.

 The bank is a member of the SpareBank1 consortium and employs around 1,100 staff.
 In 2016, the bank reported total assets of US$34 billion and operating income of US$164 million.